Rio de Janeiro: Literature

-After Brazilian independence from Portugal in 1822, Rio de Janeiro quickly developed a European-style bourgeois cultural life, including numerous newspapers, in which most 19th-century novels were initially published in serial.
-Joaquim Manuel de Macedo's A Moreninha (1844) was perhaps the first successful novel in Brazil and inaugurates a recurrent 19th-century theme: a romantic relationship between idealistic young people in spite of cruelties of social fortune.
+After Brazilian independence from Portugal in 1822, Rio de Janeiro quickly developed a European-style bourgeois cultural life, including numerous newspapers, in which most 19th-century novels were initially published in serial form.
+Joaquim Manuel de Macedo's A Moreninha (1844) was perhaps the first successful novel in Brazil and inaugurates a recurrent 19th-century theme: a romantic relationship between idealistic young people in spite of the cruelties of social fortune.

-The first notable work of realism focusing on the urban lower-middle class is Manuel Antônio de Almeida's Memórias de um sargento de milícias (1854), which presents a series of picaresque scenes, and evokes the transformation of a town into a city with suggestive nostalgia.
+The first notable work of realism focusing on the urban lower-middle class is Manuel Antônio de Almeida's Memórias de um sargento de milícias (1854), which presents a series of picaresque scenes and evokes the transformation of a town into a city with suggestive nostalgia.
 Romantic and realist modes both flourished through the late 19th century and often overlapped within works.

 Machado de Assis is from Rio de Janeiro, and is widely regarded as the greatest writer of Brazilian literature and considered the founder of Realism in Brazil, with the publication of The Posthumous Memoirs of Bras Cubas (1881).
-He commented on and criticized the political and social events of the city and country such as the abolition of slavery in 1888 and the transition from Empire to Republic with his numerous chronicles published in newspapers of the time.
+He commented on and criticized the political and social events of the city and country, such as the abolition of slavery in 1888 and the transition from Empire to Republic, with his numerous chronicles published in newspapers of the time.
 Many of his short stories and novels, like Quincas Borba (1891) and Dom Casmurro (1899), are placed in Rio.
 The headquarters of the Brazilian Academy of Letters is based in Rio de Janeiro.
 It was satirized by the novelist Jorge Amado in Pen, Sword, Camisole.
-Amado, himself, went on to be one of the 40 members of the academy.
+Amado himself went on to be one of the 40 members of the academy.